EXPLAIN

 Explain Options

-can be augmented by specifying options.
-The following table lists all available options:
+by specifying options.
+The following table lists all available options and their functionalities:

 Option Name | Option Values | Description |